softprops/serverless-aws-rust-kinesis/README.md

 * See the [aws rust runtime's documentation](https://github.com/awslabs/aws-lambda-rust-runtime) for more information on writing Rustlang lambda functions

-* See the [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/events/streams/) for more information on configuration options working with for kinesis streams
+* See the [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/events/streams/) for more information on configuration options for kinesis streams

+* See the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html) for more information on general lambda information about working with kinesis streams.

 ## 👯 Contributing